openspim/openspim.github.io/xopenspim/alignment_sample.md

 ## 3. Fine alignment of the light-sheet for the sample using beads
 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 13</span>&nbsp;
-Place the cylindrical lenses on the rail and put back the emission filter.
+**Place the cylindrical lenses** on the rail and **put back the emission filter**.
 Make sure the cylindrical lens is in its correct place and its rotational mount is well adjusted by checking whether a focused, horizontal laser stripe has appeared on the corner mirror surface.

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 14</span>&nbsp;
-The correct alignment of both excitation light-sheets can be tested on fluorescent beads.
-For this, use the horizontal gimbal mount knob to bring the light-sheet into the focal plane of one of the detection objectives, while simultaneously gently playing with the rotation mount of the cylindrical lens.
+The **correct alignment** of both excitation light-sheets can be **tested on fluorescent beads**.
+For this, **use the horizontal gimbal mount knob** to bring the light-sheet into the focal plane of one of the detection objectives, while **simultaneously** gently **playing with the rotation mount of the cylindrical lens**.
 The beads embedded in agarose should become focused and visible and ideally cover the field of view homogeneously as small bright dots as shown in the inset of Figure 11.

 <details><summary>Click here in case different light intensities between both illumination sides are observed</summary>
 <p>